 - Development of indicators at local authority level, using data collected on a county by county basis.

-Positive ageing has been defined by the Office of an Ageing Australia as ‘an individual, community, public and private sector approach to ageing that aims to maintain and improve the physical, emotional and mental wellbeing of older people.
+Positive ageing has been defined as ‘an individual, community, public and private sector approach to ageing that aims to maintain and improve the physical, emotional and mental wellbeing of older people.
 It extends beyond the health and community service sectors, as the wellbeing of older people is affected by many different factors including socio-economic status, family and broader social interactions, employment, housing and transport.
 Social attitudes and perceptions of ageing can also strongly influence the wellbeing of older people, whether through direct discrimination or through negative attitudes and images.’
+(Office of an Ageing Australia)

 - This view has informed the approach towards policy development in many countries and is central to the vision set out in the Irish National Positive Ageing Strategy (NPAS), published in 2013.